jfischeresq/jfischeresq.github.io/about.md

 ### About Me
 Welcome!
 This is my personal website where can learn about all of the projects and activities I am working on!
 Here are some fun things about me:

 * I don't think I can ever sit 100% still.
 Sometimes, that can drive everyone around me *nuts*.
+But, I secretly think it is my ultimate superpower!

-* I am an avid dog lover!
+* I am an avid **dog lover**!
 My dog, Brody is probably one of my strongest supports in life!
-My travel requires that he spend a lot of time with his doggie grandparents but I love getting home to be with him!
-(Picture of us together below!).
+My travel requires that he spend a lot of time with his doggie grandparents but I love getting home to be with him!.

+* I love to **travel**, and will take any excuse to hop on a plane to visit somehwere new, old -- you name it, I will agree to take the trip!
+My travel bug really took off in college when I lived in France (still one of my favorite countries!).

-* I coded this entire website on GitHub.
+* I **coded this entire website on GitHub**.
 Yes, I am a lawyer.
 But, I am steadfastedly devoted to learning new and challenging things.
 Coding is soundly in that category!
 And, a **HUGE** thanks to [Conor Gilesnan](https://twitter.com/conorgil) for his continued patience with me learning the developer world!

-I love, love, love being a **female entrepreneur** and building a business.
+* I love, love, love being a **female entrepreneur** and building a business.
 It has been the greatest life challenge and the most rewarding thing to date.
 Yes, the days can be long, but the rewards are incredible.
 I hope that my story helps others to "take the leap" into entrepreneurship.
 I have never regretted it.

 I wear many "hats" in my day-to-day life!
 It keeps things interesting -- if not hectic sometimes.

 #### Private Sector Lawyering
-I co-founded and manage [XPAN Law Group, LLC](www.xpanlawgroup.com), a boutique international and domestic cybersecurity and data privacy law firm.
-We are very proud to be a certified Women’s Business Enterprise (“WBE”) and Women Owned Small Business (“WOSB”).
+As I alluded to above, my first (but certainly not last) leap into entrepreneurship is [XPAN Law Group, LLC](www.xpanlawgroup.com), a boutique international and domestic cybersecurity and data privacy law firm which I co-founded and activity co-manage.
+I am so proud of the business we have built, our role in changing the dialogue in how to provide legal services, and promoting women-owned law firms.

-My practice focuses on all components of cybersecurity, data privacy, and the data lifecycle.
-With a global perspective, my clients work with our XPAN team to create cost-effective and business oriented approaches to technology and governance.
+In my day-to-day practice, I focus on all components of cybersecurity, data privacy, and the data lifecycle.
+XPAN provides me with an opportunity to work with some really cool companies who are grappling with global perspectives in privacy, security, technology, and information governance.
+I try to maintain the perspective of creating cost-effective and business oriented approaches to these challenges.

-If you are loooking to connect with my private practice, please contact me at [jfischer@xpanlawgroup.com](mailto:jfischer@xpanlawgroup.com).
+If you are loooking to connect with my private practice, please visit [XPAN's Webiste](www.xpanlawgroup.com) or contact me at [jfischer@xpanlawgroup.com](mailto:jfischer@xpanlawgroup.com).

 #### Professor Role
-Providing educational opportunities to students across a variety of of different disciplines and backgrounds is a true joy.
-I hope to make privacy, security, and technology more understandable so that we can all work on solutions.
+I love teaching and working with students.
+It is a true joy to continue my learning journey by providing resources and courses across a variety of of different disciplines and backgrounds.
+My hope is that through these educational avenues, more of us can work together to create solutions to the challenges in privacy, security, and technology.

 * At Drexel University, I am a faculty member of the Thomas R. Kline School of Law.
 In that role, I educate law students in European data protection laws and general data privacy laws.
 I also work with undergradaute students at the Le Bow College of Business to provide basics in privacy laws.
 Check out my [Drexel profile](https://drexel.edu/law/faculty/fulltime_fac/jordan-fischer/).
 * At Chestnut Hill College, I provide a course in the Master of Cybersecurity program focused on cybersecurity law.
 Check out the [CHC Master of Cybersecurity program](https://www.chc.edu/graduate-cybersecurity).